hackerschoice/hackerschoice.github.io/ssh-it/berserker/how-it-works/index.md

 ## If you are reading this...

 If you made it all the way to here then you are the type of person we like to hang out with.
-Join us on [Telegram](https://t.me/thcorg).
+[Join us](https://thc.org/ops).

 ## Contact